 - Filth – dust, dirt and grime!

 - Storms – lightning strikes, floods, tornadoes, hurricanes, and earthquakes!

 - Accidents – trucks, forklifts, and cranes!

 2. Loose Connections: A study by IEEE showed that loose connections caused almost one-third of all failures in electrical systems.
 The power and control connections to the power cell can come loose due to normal vibrations around the drive.
 When a connection isn’t tight, arcing occurs which builds up oxide which eventually will destroy the connection, leading to failure.

 3. Capacitors: Capacitors are a common failure item on medium voltage cells.
 Electrolytic capacitors, which are used by many manufacturers, have a useable life of around 7-10 years, so if your cell is at or past that time frame, your chances of failure increase dramatically.
 Higher operating temperature can accelerate your capacitor degradation as well.
-Other manufactures use oil-filled or film type capacitors, which have longer useful lives, but still will degrade over time.
-Even if your power cell uses oil filled or film type capacitors on the DC Bus, there are still small electrolytic capacitors on the printed circuit boards that have a 7-10 year shelf life.
+Other manufacturers use oil-filled or film-type capacitors, which have longer useful lives, but still will degrade over time.
+Even if your power cell uses oil-filled or film-type capacitors on the DC Bus, there are still small electrolytic capacitors on the printed circuit boards that have a 7-10 year shelf life.

 4. Age vs. Run Hours: The amount of time you’ve had your cell isn’t as important as run time on the cell.
 Run hours on the cell is the determining factor of its true “age”.

 Preventative Maintenance is Designed to Prolong MVD Cell Life